Excellent for multiple generations and as welcoming for two as it is for ten.

 As mentioned, we can accommodate boats up to 36-37'.
-Boats this size are kept on moorings just off the pier and accessed by skiff.
-At medium to high tide they can tie up to the main dock.
-You are also welcome to bring smaller boats 8-11' that can be tied up to the smaller docks.
+All Boats larger than 13" are kept on our guest moorings just off the pier and accessed by skiff.
+They can be tied up to the main dock during daytime medium and high tides and returned to their mooring at night.
+You are also welcome to bring smaller boats 8-13' .
+These can be tied up to the smaller docks.
 There's a relatively small fee ($125wk) for larger boats to help with maintenance, but none for smaller ones.
 I'd be glad to answer any questions. (firstname.lastname@example.org)

 SAILING SCHOOL: There's a very well regarded sailing program given at the Beverly Yacht Club.
 (It's open to all children 6-15 and has two week sessions throughout July and August.
 While children are enrolled, parents may enjoy many of the benefits of the club membership themselves.
 Those interested should call the club directly.
 They are eager for students.